ankit92-dev/python-dev/README.md

 # python-dev
-This repository is primary build to include python and projects that I build as I learn the Python.
+This repository is primarily build to include python and projects that I build as I learn the Python.